cwervo/old.cwervo.com/source/thoughts/2016/04/best-practices-are.md

 ---
 title: Design Best Practices Are Holding You Back
-description: An exploration of what diversity, accesibilty, and adaptibility mean agains the concept of best practices.
+description: An exploration of what diversity, accesibilty, and adaptibility mean against the concept of best practices.
 date: 2016-04-13
 tags: UX, empathetic design
 ---